 2 tablespoons heavy whipping cream

 1 tsp vanilla extract

 For the Top

-2 C (1 pint) sliced fresh strawberries (or whole raspberries)
+2 cups (1 pint) sliced fresh strawberries (or whole raspberries)

 In the bowl of your food processor, combine pecans and granulated sugar.
 Pulse until the pecans are chopped and the pecans and sugar are mixed.
 Don’t pulse so much that you turn the mixture into pecan butter!
 Add the flour and salt, pulse further to combine.
 Add butter pieces, pulse until mixture looks like coarse meal.
 Add the egg and the egg yolk and pulse until mixture comes together.